Guided Rockpool Safaris

 Compton Bay Fossil Walks

-Various dates through the summer holidays.
+Various dates through out the year.
 Join Wight Coast Fossils at Compton Bay and travel back in time 130 million years to the Cretaceous period as you discover the fossils of the Compton coast.